SafeRoboticsLab/ECE346/README.md

 ## Create your own fork
 You can simply clik **fork** button on the top of the page.
 However, we encourage each group to create a _private_ fork to host your code, and make a clone on your group's robot, by following these [instructions](asset/private_fork.md).
 Please include your group number in the name of your repo.

+## Still not comfortable with ROS?
+We have a ROS cheat sheet for you!
+Check it out [here](ROScheatsheet.pdf).
+## Frequently Asked Questions
+Please check out our [FAQ](FAQ/faq.md) page for common questions.

 # [Lab 0 - Introduction](ROS_ws/src/lab0)
 Lab 0 gives an introduction to ROS and the mobile robot platform used in this class.